uhop/dcl-site/source/2.x/docs/general/decorator/index.md

 ---
 layout: page
 title: "Decorator"
-date: 2012-07-28 23:57
+date: 2017-06-08 23:57
 comments: false
 sharing: true
 footer: true
 ---

+*Version 2.x*

 Decorator is a function that can transform/augment objects, classes, or methods dynamically adding new functionality to them.
 Decorator is a useful tool of meta-programming, and used extensively in different programming languages.

 `dcl` uses method decorators so we will concentrate on them.

 ## Concept

 In general a method decorator is a function that receives a function, optional parameters, and return a new function (or the same but updated).
 The goal is to modify its behavior in a predictable generic way.
-So esentially a decorator looks like that:
+So essentially a decorator looks like that:

 {% codeblock Generic method decorator lang:js %}
-var f = function(...){...};
+var f = function (...) {...};
 f = decorator(f);

-// or more requently you can see them like that:
+// or more frequently you can see them like that:
-A.prototype.f = decorator(function(...){
+A.prototype.f = decorator(function(...) {
   ...
 });
 {% endcodeblock %}